|Course set (UE) / Credits (ECTS) / Track / Specialization||Module :IS management project : 5 ECTS.|

 The course integrates several teaching methods.
 Foundational topics such as concepts, principles, frameworks or theories are presented through lectures.
 Basic factual knowledge and information are in addition acquired through self-study.
 Interactive analysis of case studies illustrates practical relevance of selected issues.
-Class discussions exemplify discursive decision-making processes, integrating competing or diverging views on socio-technical challenges.
+Class discussions and active learning sessions exemplify discursive decision-making processes, integrating competing or diverging views on socio-technical challenges.
 Exercises deliver basic skills regarding IS analysis and design as well as project management.
 If the number of participants permits, the topic of “Digital Transformation” is approached through a Problem-Oriented Learning (POL) scenario building workshop as group assignment.
-The class is supported by Blended Learning means (online tests, wiki, assignments, discussion threads, blog).
+The course is delivered as blended learning course (featuring presence as well as online synchronous and asynchronous sessions; and using as required online tests, wikis, assignments, discussion threads, blogs).

 - Outline data management strategies and propose basic data structures for specified business situations.

 - Analyze analyze challenges for ICT in networked enterprises.

 - Differentiate IS integration problems from business and management perspectives.

 - Construct and modify an IS strategy for a networked enterprise, and for knowledge work and virtual teams.

 - Assess the importance and strategic implications of ICT in specified business situations.

 1. IS for the Networked Business Environment, Strategy & Organization of Value Creation